d9pouces/PolyArchiv/README.md

   * raw files,
   * local git repository: after each backup, files that have been gathered from the different sources are added and locally commited.
+  * archive: all collected files are merged into a single .tar.(gz/bz2/xz) archive.

 There are also several kinds of remote repositories: